SAP Commissions

 A comprehensive sales territory planning process allows you to set realistic goals based on your customers’ ability to act.
 Setting realistic yet ambitious goals can help differentiate a company from a competitor by attracting and retaining sales people who understand the market, customers and their concerns.
 Sellers want to be successful and maximizing their chances and, therefore, their earnings can only help the company.

 An effective sales plan also helps managers check progress over time.
 With a plan based on customer needs rather than intuition, sales managers can have a complete picture of what works and what doesn’t.
 If they are ahead of the goal, they can review the model to understand why and take advantage of their success even more.
 If they are lagging behind, they can see where the problem is: pipeline, or is it insufficient leads?
-By understanding the opportunities available, sales managers are much better equipped to deal with challenges.
+By understanding the opportunities available, sales managers are much better equipped to deal with challenges in sales management.

 1. Effective sales territory planning allows to focus on sales.